bjklab/philly-holiday-covid-R_t/README.md

 Brendan J. Kelly, MD, MS

 The <a href="https://policylab.chop.edu/">CHOP Policy Lab</a> has
-provided valuable, epidemiology-based public policy counsel to federal, state, and local public health partners throughout the COVID-19 pandemic, drawing on the
+provided valuable, epidemiology-based counsel to federal, state, and local public policy partners throughout the COVID-19 pandemic, drawing on the
 <a href="https://policylab.chop.edu/covid-lab-mapping-covid-19-your-community">impressive
 suite of data visualization tools and models they have developed to predict COVID-19 case incidence and other outcomes</a> based on an